What Are The Best Motivation Theories For Employers in 2024?

 According to Taylor, employees are primarily motivated by financial incentives rather than social or emotional factors.
 He believed that by implementing a system of piece-rate pay, where workers are paid based on their output, employers could increase worker productivity and motivation significantly.

-In more challenging economic times, this theory is a powerful one, and we are seeing a shift to employee incentives from companies like Google in the form of company shares, which is even further motivation for your employees to make your company succeed.
+In more challenging economic times, this theory is a powerful one, and we are seeing a shift to employee incentives from companies like Google in the form of company shares, which is even further inspiration for your employees to make your company succeed.

 5. Mayo's Theory of Management